ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/vault-types.md

 Have a look at the login page, and you will see that we are calling `vault.login();` only passing the session information.
 This will register our session with the vault using the current auth mode.
 This method can take a second parameter, which is the authentication mode to use.
 Let's modify the login page to pass that value.

-First, modify `template` to present the user with some options for the authentication mode.
+First, modify the `template` to present the user with some options for the authentication mode.
 Add the following markup within the `ion-list`

 ```html
 <ion-item v-if="displayAuthMode">